ttompk/als/readme.md

 These data where collected over several time points.
 To use the ALSFRS scores in the model, the repeated measures had to be distilled to one value (or 2 in case of a polynomial fit) for each subject.
 This value would then be used in the model to predict survival.

 To detect rate of decreasing function, a linear regression line was fitted to each subject's indivual ALSFRS responses and the total combined score.
-As suggested by [Karanevich et al](https://www.ncbi.nlm.nih.gov/pubmed/29409450) an additional maximal score of 4 for each question (40 points total) was added for each subject at the time of disease onset.
-The onset-anchored point was critical to stabilizing the slope of the linear model (increased bias, decreased variance) for each subject.
-An assumption was made that each subject was completely functional prior to disease symptoms.
+As suggested by [Karanevich *et al*](https://www.ncbi.nlm.nih.gov/pubmed/29409450), an additional maximal score of 4 for each question (40 points total) was added for each subject at the time of disease onset.
+This onset-anchored point was critical to stabilizing the slope of the linear model for each subject.
+Usage of this point required the assumption that each subject was completely functional in all areas prior to disease symptoms.

 ![pre_mod_alsfrs](https://github.com/ttompk/als/blob/master/images/alsfrs_start.png)